SAA-CS-World-2015/Syllabus/README.md

 2. Save your changes.
 3. Committ your changes.
 4. Sync your changes to GH.

+##Uploading Code
-5. Now add your code file inside the web folder.
+Next we will add your code file inside the web folder.
 You can also use the boilerplate (sample) code to help you get started on a file if you need it.

 to be continued...